hereismari/old-hereismari.github.io/_posts/2017-04-21-exploring-mnist-with-tensorflow-the-very-beginning-until-an-android-application.md

 ---
-title: Exploring MNIST with TensorFlow, from the very beginning, to an Android App
+title: Exploring MNIST with TensorFlow
+subtitle: From the very beginning to an Android App
 author: Marianne Linhares
 header-img: img/tensorflow.png
 date: 2017-04-21